chikamichi/logg/README.md

 This illustrates the basic use cases.
 The default logging format is a string sent to `$stdout`, formatted as `time | [namespace] message` where "namespace" is the method called on the logger.

 But this is only the default implementation of the message dispatcher.
-Many other examples are available under the `examples/` directory, (based on the Cucumber `features/`).
+Many other examples are available under the `examples/` directory (based on the Cucumber `features/`).
 The next part of this README explains some of those use-cases.

 ## Custom loggers